strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 ## Supported Platforms

-   *   Includes an optional automatic installer for all pre-requisites required to use SpacetimeDB® within Unity® for Windows®.
+   *   Includes an automatic installer for WSL and all other pre-requisites required to use SpacetimeDB® within Unity® for Windows®.
    *   **Windows:** Requires WSL (Windows Subsystem for Linux) with Debian (installer provided).
-   *   Custom Remote server mode installs Debian on the remote server and expects a Debian command environment.
-May work with other manually installed distros that are based on Debian.

 ## Getting Started
    - Install the asset using this .git URL in the Package Manager´s + menu.<br>